TedLeRoy/ubuntu-update.sh/README.md

 The following additions or features are planned:

-* Accept command line options to override default behavior.
-If the user wants to skip dist-upgrade, provide a command line option for doing so, for example.
+~~* Accept command line options to override default behavior.
+If the user wants to skip dist-upgrade, provide a command line option for doing so, for example.~~ [Done] - See [Issue-1](https://github.com/TedLeRoy/ubuntu-update.sh/issues/1)
 * Implement versioning so people will know when there has been an update.

 Suggestions for features are welcome.